 What reddit says: “One of the best films of the last decade, regardless of genre.”

 5. The Witch, 2015

-What it’s about: The Witch is a 2015 film often stylised as The VVitch.
+What it’s about: The Witch is a 2015 film often stylized as The VVitch.
 Set in 1630s New England it focuses on a family of exiled Puritans, a devout strand of Christianity that believed in “purifying” the Church of England from Catholicism, and who also tried to cancel Christmas.
 When one the children is kidnapped by a vvitch, suspicions fall on the oldest daughter.
-More than strictly a horror, it’s a smart film with feminist themes interrogating how women were cruelly demonised for falling outside the norm.
+More than strictly a horror, it’s a smart film with feminist themes interrogating how women were cruelly demonized for falling outside the norm.
 So, still relevant then.